macbodziak/navigation-grid/README.txt

 sync methods for simple cases (short paths, small movement range in walkable areas), as those methods seem to execute fast, faster than async.
 Further optimalisation will be needed in order to improve async, altough it is still good.
+- It is also advices to use Task.Run with the sync method as parameter, as this has shown better performance results.
+However, make sure to not edit the map until the task completes